GPUs are already getting cheaper in 2022

 How to buy a graphics card: tips on buying a graphics card in the barren silicon landscape that is 2021

-For Nvidia GeForce RTX 30 cards like the RTX 3090, sales fell to 185% of their retail price early in the month and are now down to 177%.
+For Nvidia GeForce RTX 30-series cards like the RTX 3090, sales fell to 185% of their retail price early in the month and are now down to 177%.
 AMD saw a similar trend with prices dropping to 178% and then again to 167% of the MSRP.
-This means cards like the AMD Radeon RX 6800XT is selling between 1279-1559€, which is still a far cry from the MSRP but at least it’s getting closer, slowly.
+This means cards like the AMD Radeon RX 6800XT are selling for between 1279-1559€, which is still a far cry from the MSRP but at least it’s getting closer.
+Slowly.
 Hopefully this trend will continue and spread throughout the rest of the world.

 This, combined with a recent drop in crypto prices and Ethereum’s upcoming move to Proof of Stake means the demand for gamer graphics cards for mining may dry up.
 Of course we are likely to also see the market flooded with used cards when this happens.
 Buyer beware on those as they might be well and truly worked to the core, but there may also be good deals to be found.